ai-cfia/membrane-backend/README.md

-## Setting Up a Flask Application
+## Setting Up a Quart Application

-Follow the instructions below to set up a Flask application in your environment:
+Follow the instructions below to set up a Quart application in your environment:

 ### 1. Check Pip Version: